-- Black badged blazer (or green colours blazer); - House Tie (or colours tie); - White shirt, black trousers, black formal shoes (not boots or sports shoes), black socks and an optional black V-neck pullover
+- Black badged blazer (or green colours blazer); - House Tie (or colours tie); - White shirt, black trousers, black formal shoes (not boots or sports shoes), black socks and an optional black V-neck pullover or black Campbell Hoodie.

 Waterproof coats may be worn over the blazer, but other items of non-uniform sportswear or casual wear are not permitted.